hanabi/hanabi.github.io/Reference.md

   * Red 1 is currently played on the stacks.
   * Alice clues Donald red, which touches a red 4 as a *Play Clue*.
   * Since red 4 must be playable right now, Bob thinks he has the red 2 and the red 3.
 Bob blind-plays his *Finesse Position* card, but it is actually a blue 1.
   * Cathy sees that Bob blind-played because of the red clue.
-However, since the red 4 is a two-away from playable card instead of a one-away from playable card, it must mean that it is a *Double Bluff* instead of a single *Bluff*.
+However, since the red 4 is a two-away from playable card instead of a *one-away-from-playable* card, it must mean that it is a *Double Bluff* instead of a single *Bluff*.
 Cathy blind-plays her *Finesse Position* card and it is yellow 1.
   * At first, Donald thought that the red card in his hand was red 2 (as a *Play Clue*).
   * After Bob blind-played, Donald thought that the red card in his hand was red 3 (as a *Bluff*).
   * After Cathy blind-played, Donald knows that he must have the red 4 (as a *Double Bluff*).